Image by Gerd Altmann

 by Karol K. Truman.

-A comprehensive and enlightening resource for getting in touch with unresolved feelings which, she explains, can distort not only happiness but also health and well-being.
+Karol Truman provides a comprehensive and enlightening resource for getting in touch with unresolved feelings which, she explains, can distort not only happiness but also health and well-being.
+Leaving no emotion unnamed, and in fact listing around 750 labels for feelings, she helps identify problem areas, and offers a "script" to help process the feelings, replacing the negative feeling with a new, positive outlook.
+A chapter on the possible emotions below the surface in various physical ailments gives the reader plenty to work with on a deep healing level.
 FEELINGS BURIED ALIVE NEVER DIE combines a supportive, common-sense, results-oriented approach to a problem that is widespread and that can stop people from living fully.

 About The Author